osmosis-labs/governance/best_practices.md

   an important project.
 - [Parameter Change](/params-change) - Proposal to change a core on-chain parameter.
-- [Text](/text) - Proposal to agree to a certain strategy, plan, commitment, future upgrade or other statement.
-Text proposals are exclusively a signalling mechanism and focal point for future coordination - they do not directly cause any changes.
+- [Text](/text) - Proposal to agree to a certain strategy, plan, commitment, future upgrade or other statements.
+Text proposals are exclusively a signaling mechanism and focal point for future coordination - they do not directly cause any changes.

 You'll first want to determine which kind of proposal you are making.
 Be sure to